 - Rebecca Russell for any hearings prior to 01/01/2017

 (for transcript requests prior to 01/01/2017 please email email@example.com)

 - Mary Cimini for any hearings on or after 01/01/2017

 (for transcript requests after 01/01/2017 please email )

 |Terae Young||(586) 469-5355|

-Judge Michael Servitto's courtroom is now open to the public.
-For all civil and criminal hearings, litigants and their attorneys may appear in person even when a hearing is scheduled for a Zoom appointment.
+Zoom ID is for litigants only.
+If you wish to view a proceeding, Judge Michael Servitto's courtroom is open to the public.
+Litigants and their attorneys may appear in person even when a hearing is scheduled for Zoom.

 SCHEDULING DATES AND TIMES

 Trials – Tuesdays, Wednesdays or Thursdays at 9:00 am